 If another person has the right to remove and replace the Trustee, then you would want to talk to that person.
 Discuss with them the reason you want to remove the Trustee and appoint someone new.
 Hopefully, they will agree with you and help you make that change.

-If all else fails, you can also go to the Probate Court, file you petition, and ask the court to accept the resignation of the current Trustee and appoint a successor.
+If all else fails, you can also go to the California Probate Court, file your petition, and ask the court to accept the resignation of the current Trustee and appoint a successor.
 The court has the power to assist with the process when required to do so.